globaltcad/swing-tree/docs/markdown/Advanced-Event-Handling.md

 Advanced event handling requires custom events which are all based on one fundamental type, the `Observable` interface.
+A classic representation of the observer pattern.
-This interface is called noticeable because it is merely a thing that allows for the registration of listeners which are notified when something happens.
+It defines a thing that allows for the registration of `Observer`s which are notified when something happens.

-As such, the `Observable` is a very generic type that may be implemented by anything even remotely resembling the observer pattern.
+As such, the `Observable` is a very generic type that may be implemented by anything resembling the observer pattern.

-The most common and basic type of `Observable` is the `Occurrence` type, which is a trigger-able event for which you can instantiate using `Occurrence.create()`.
+The most common and basic type of `Observable` is the `Occurrence` type, which is a trigger-able event which you can instantiate using `Occurrence.create()`.
-But there are other types of `Observable` as well, such as the `Val` and `Var` properties, which are observable properties used as part of your view models.
+But there are other types of `Observable`s as well, such as the `Val` and `Var` properties, which are wrapper types used for modelling the state of your view models.
 ([Click here](Advanced-MVVM.md) for more information about MVVM in SwingTree)

 ## View Events ##